ontohub/bringit/performance/README.md

 # Performance tests for gitlab_git

-These tests are meant to help developers judge whether code changes improve or worsen gitlab_git performance.
+These tests are meant to help developers judge whether code changes improve or worsen bringit performance.
 The tests operate on the repository at https://gitlab.com/gitlab-org/git-memory-test .

 ## Run all available tests